shawngraham/eleventy-chirpy-blog-template/content/schedule/index.md

 ---

 ## ☞ Meeting 4: Paradata In Progress
 The paradata that documents the _process_ of the project as it currently stands should be made available to the group before we meet.
 In this meeting, other groups will try to replicate aspects of your project from the paradata, to see if there are any elements missing or not fully explicated.
 Paradata should also relate the process of doing whatever it is you're doing with broader discussions (literature) on historical method.
-You may use AI to reverse outline your work; but again any such use must detail the prompts, models, and iterations in the paradata (you can see things getting recursive quite quickly if you're not careful.)
+You may use AI to [reverse outline your work](https://writing.wisc.edu/handbook/reverseoutlines/); a reverse outline helps you see if you've missed important connective tissue in what you are creating.
+This is just a suggestion.
+But again any such use must detail the prompts, models, and iterations in the paradata (you can see things getting recursive quite quickly if you're not careful.)

 ---